 Sometimes a small painful spot similar to a pimple can be felt on the gum and you should make an appointment at All About Teeth to get it looked at.

 A warm salt-water mix can be helpful to minimise pain and don’t touch the painful area and call us on ph.
 (07) 4771 2244 to book an immediate appointment.

 What will happen during an emergency visit?

 The first thing we will do is help to eliminate any pain that you are experiencing.
-We may use some local anaesthesia for immediate pain relief, as well as a prescription if necessary.
-This helps to calm our patients so that we can discuss the plan of action when it comes to repairing their smile.
+We may use some local anesthesia for immediate pain relief, as well as a prescription if necessary.
+This helps to calm our patients so that we can discuss the plan of action when it comes to repairing their smiles.
 If possible, we will perform the treatment at the very same visit.

 Does every dentist offer emergency dentistry?

 No, not every practice has the capability of providing after-hours service for their patients.
 Accidents often happen when you least expect it and you can be in a situation where you need assistance but are unsure who to call.

 If you visit All About Teeth for your dental emergency, we will ensure your complete comfort and the expert team of dentists have years of experience and have treated hundreds of clients.